cyrus2281/Real-Typer/README.md

     holdDelay (default: 1500)        : the amount of delay before starting to delete

     pauseDelay (default: 1000)       : the amount of delay before starting the next string

+    startDelay (default: 0)          : the amount of delay before starting to type since the call of method

     delete (default: true)           : whether to delete the string or not